alexdev03/UnlimitedNametags/README.md

 ## Overview

-The Unlimited Name Tags plugin is a server plugin designed to provide extensive customization and management of player name tags.
+UnlimitedNameTags plugin is a server plugin designed to provide extensive customization and management of player name tags.
 It allows server administrators to customize how player names appear in-game, integrate with other plugins, and manage name tag settings with ease.
 This plugin requires Paper 1.19.4 or higher and PacketEvents to function.

 ## Features